theccc/producerun/README.md

 ### Translations

-We hope to support a lot of languages in the future.
-So we are willing to accept pull requests with translations to other languages.

-Thanks a lot to Daniel Walmsley, from http://purpose.com, for starting the internationalization and beginning the english translation.
+This repo is offered in only english at this stage

 ## Payment gateways

-Currently, we support MoIP, PayPal and WePay through our payment engines.
-Payment engines are extensions to Catarse that implement a specific payment gateway logic.
+Currently, we support PayPal through our payment engines.
+Payment engines are extensions to ProduceRun that implement a specific payment gateway logic.
 The current working engines are:
-* MoIP
 * PayPal
-* WePay
+*
+Wanted payment gateways engines
+*Braintree
+*Stripe
+*Dwolla
+*Coinbase

-If you have created a different payment engine to Catarse please contact us so we can link your engine here.
+If you have created a different payment engine to ProduceRun please contact us so we can link your engine here.
-If you want to create a payment engine please join our mailing list at http://groups.google.com/group/catarse-dev
+If you want to create a payment engine please join our mailing list at https://groups.google.com/forum/?hl=en#!forum/groupbuyingdevs

 ## How to contribute with code

-Before contributing, take a look at our Roadmap (https://www.pivotaltracker.com/projects/427075) and discuss your plans in our mailing list (http://groups.google.com/group/catarse-dev).
+Before contributing, take a look at our Roadmap (https://www.pivotaltracker.com/projects/427075) and discuss your plans in our mailing list (https://groups.google.com/forum/?hl=en#!forum/groupbuyingdevs).

 Our pivotal is concerned with user visible features using user stories.
 But we do have some features not visible to users that are planned such as:
-* Turn Catarse into a Rails Engine with customizable views.
+* Turn ProduceRun into a Rails Engine with customizable views.
 * Make a installer script to guide users through initial Catarse configuration.

 After that, just fork the project, change what you want, and send us a pull request.